 MEET THE BOARD

-Vice Chair & CHW Training Coordinator
+Executive Director & CHW Training Coordinator

-Jacqueline has been a CHW with URMC Social Work Division’s Baby Love Program since 1994 working with pregnant women to ensure healthy birth outcomes.
+Jacqueline had been a CHW with URMC Social Work Division’s Baby Love Program from 1994-2022 working with pregnant women to ensure healthy birth outcomes.
 She served on the Mercy Residential Board from 1994-1999, as a Steering Committee Member of the Rochester Area Family Life Education from 1994-2004, as a Family Development Credential Field Advisor from 2000-2015, on the Advisory Group of the Eastman Dental Home Project from 2005-2009, and on the Advisory Board for the Adapting Collaborative Care Perinatal Depression Treatment to a Pediatric Setting in 2008.
 Jacqueline is currently on the Parents As Teachers Advisory Committee and is serving on the Town of Irondequoit’s ICARE Program on Racial Equity.

 Jayslynn is currently the Community Relations Specialist for Fidelis Care which allows her to focus on Monroe County community addressing SDOH and insurance needs for all its population.
 It is because of her focus and direct contacts with the community that she has been able to connect with and assist a large portion of the most vulnerable and underserved in and out of her immediate market.
 She has organized and participated in specialized events that have brought affordable health care to many and educated many